Sometimes the best of intentions have negative consequences.

 “The negative unintended consequences of these two rules outweigh the benefits they might have had,” he said.

-Adam Reed is the Julian Price Scholar in Finance and an Associate Professor of Finance.
+Adam Reed is the Julian Price Scholar in finance and associate professor of finance.